 - Statistics (taught from Year 2)

-These topics are taught more than once over the course of each year as specific units of work.
-As some concepts are easier to grasp than others, teachers will use assessments to decide which need revisiting more frequently and do so as part of lesson warm -ups (quick tasks designed to keep skills fresh.)
+These topics are taught more than once over the course of each year, providing the children with opportunities to revisit and consolidate their knowledge, as well as understand the connections between different mathematical concepts.
+Teachers will use assessments to decide if any objectives need revisiting more frequently.
 At the bottom of this page, you will find the full list of National Curriculum objectives for each area for each year group.

 This year, our aim is to develop our reasoning and problem-solving skills throughout the school.